-Some loans require a termite letter but not all counties require a letter to buy or sell a home.
-In some cases, you can request that the seller deals with the termites, though the cost of the termite letter is generally on the buyer.
+Some loans require a termite letter but not all jurisdictions require a letter to buy or sell a home.
+In some cases, you can request that the seller deal with the termites, though the cost of the termite letter is generally on the buyer.

-You can expect to pay around $45 for the cost of the termite inspection and letter in cities that commonly use pest control services, such as Atlanta.
+You can expect to pay around $100 for the cost of the termite inspection and letter in localities that commonly use pest control services.
 The cost may be higher for homes located in humid places or near water.

 What Is a Termite Bond?